JAtula/vault-demo/README.md

 ## So what is Vault?

 > HashiCorp Vault is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
-Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.
+Vault provides a unified interface to any secret while providing tight access control and recording a detailed audit log.

 So in short, it's a one-stop-shop for all your secrets handling needs.
-For example, just imagine the hazzle of renewing SSL certificates for an internal load balancer in AWS.
+For example, just imagine the hassle of renewing SSL certificates for an internal load balancer in AWS.
 The internal CA service that ACM offers is great, but it does come with a cost of 400$ (last I checked) a month which is quite expensive.

 With Vault, you get a single API to renew, fetch and revoke your certificates - so no more `openssl <try to remember the commands you use once a year>`.
 Now you can easily write a small program (read: lambda handler) to renew your certificates for a fraction of the cost of an ACM provisioned internal CA.

 Today though, we're interested in injecting key-value pairs to containers being spun on a Kubernetes cluster.
 Normally people use the secrets API of Kubernetes to store and serve secrets as environment variables.
-Now this approach is completely fine, but you really should take care of encrypting ETCDs disks and limit access to the secrets API if you take this route, and most people do.
+Now, this approach is completely fine, but you really should take care of encrypting ETCDs disks and limit access to the secrets API if you take this route, and most people do.

-Using Vault however, to provision and store your secrets, is more operator and especially developer friendly IMO.
+Using Vault, however, to provision and store your secrets, is more operator and especially developer friendly IMO.
 "Why?"
 You might ask.
-Well firstly, secrets are only ever store encryted, even if the storage being used is not.
+Well firstly, secrets are only ever stored encrypted, even if the storage being used is not.
 Vault takes care, that nothing leaves its security boundary decrypted.
 It also takes care of decrypting when secrets are read from Vault.
 Another thing is easy IAM.
 Setting up fine-grained access policies is really simple.
 For example, here's the Kubernetes service account policy I made for this exercise:
 ```
 path "secret/*" {
   capabilities = [ "read", "list" ]